thuanphamchezzi/skydeckai-code/README.md

 # Formerly Known As MCP-Server-AIDD

-This is the mcp-server app formerly known as mcdp-server-aidd.
+This is the mcp-server app formerly known as mcp-server-aidd.
 It was renamed skydeckai-code to credit the team at [SkyDeck.ai](https://skydeck.ai) with creating this application along with [East Agile](https://eastagile.com).
 But more importantly we realized that the term AI Driven Development (AIDD) was just not catching on.
 People did not understand at a glance what it was about.
 And nor did LLMs.
 "Code" was far more intuitive.
 And linguistically intuitive is important in the world of agentic AI.

 <a href="https://glama.ai/mcp/servers/mpixtij6se"><img width="380" height="200" src="https://glama.ai/mcp/servers/mpixtij6se/badge" alt="AiDD Server MCP server" /></a>